guanquann/tp/docs/DeveloperGuide.md

 ### List order feature

-The `listorder` feature allows users to list all orders associated with a person in the address book, sorted by date in ascending order first, then sorted by order they were added in if date is the same.
-This is particularly useful for users who wish to track the order history of suppliers efficiently.
+The `listorder` feature allows users to list all orders associated with a contact in the address book, sorted by date in ascending order first, then sorted by order they were added in if date is the same.
+This is particularly useful for users who wish to track the order history of contacts efficiently.

 #### Design Considerations